yodrew/darkroomretreat/manuscript/psychology.md

 - absent, pushover, smothering, abusive, and negligent parents
 - nannies and day care
 - cribs, playpens, strollers (the worst designs of all time, which crystallize alienation in the nervous systems of billions.)
-- television, computers, games (screen technology causes not mere atrophy, but lifelong damage to the imaginative faculty when much used at critical phases of development.[^7])
+- television, computers, games (screen technology causes not mere atrophy, but lifelong damage to the imaginative faculty when much used at critical phases of development.[^12])
 - factory food (including unripe harvesting, chemical farming, genetic modification, irradiation)
 - and finally, the last nail so big it splinters the coffin: _school_.

 The violence of job, military, hospital, the street, and prison go without saying.
-My point is that things just as bad are happening to people with a thousandth the strength to endure them.
+My point is that things just as bad are happening to people with a millionth the capacity to endure them, ie, infants.

 Of exactly what brutalized _you_, you may already have some idea.
 I invite you to find out for sure in darkness, where you have a real chance to recover from it once and for all.
 Between retreats, the depth psychologists mentioned below can also help provide words for what you are going through.